Riddell helmet warning is response to concussion concerns

-This new warning label is in response to recent litigation against Riddell by retired NFL players who allege that football manufacturers failed to properly protect them against long term concussion risk and lied about the company’s ability to reduce head trauma.
+This new warning label is in response to recent litigation against Riddell by retired NFL players who allege that football manufacturers failed to properly protect them against long-term concussion risks and lied about the company’s ability to reduce head trauma.
 The new sticker is an attempt by Riddell to provide better information to their consumers.

-It’s interesting that the warning did not specifically mention the risks of brain injury from cumulative sub concussive impacts (AKA Chronic Traumatic Encephalopathy or CTE) which is as big a concern as brain injury from concussions.
+It’s interesting that the warning did not specifically mention the risks of brain injury from cumulative sub-concussive impacts (also known as chronic traumatic encephalopathy or CTE), which is as much of a concern as concussions.